Which character animation course is best for you? Here's an in-depth guide to character courses at School of Motion.

 Many people stay away from character animation for a reason.
 It's hard, and you don't know which tutorials you can trust.
 Character Animation Bootcamp is an amazing place to start if you don't have any experience with character animation.

-Before you start Character Animation Bootcamp we highly recommend that you've taken our Animation Bootcamp and have a good grasp on principles of animation.
-If you've tried to animate characters and fumbled only to return to only animating logos, typography, and shape layers then don't worry.
+Before you start Character Animation Bootcamp, we highly recommend that you've taken our Animation Bootcamp and have a good grasp on the principles of animation.
+If you've tried to animate characters and fumbled, don't worry.
 We can help build your character skills from the ground up.

 One thing you should know is that this isn't a course on how to become a Disney or Pixar animator.
 Even though we will use principles of animation often used in Disney movies, this is for characters uniquely created in After Effects.
 Explainer videos and online video projects will be your main focus.
-You can however carry over some of the principles taught in this course to other applications.
-For example, the knowledge gained on building a walk cycle is going to carry over to other programs.
+You can, however, carry over some of the principles taught in this course to other applications.
+For example, the knowledge gained on building a walk cycle is useful no matter how you're animating.

 - Do you know how to animate logos, but characters seem terrifying?